The Best Things To Do in Pisa, Italy by JetSettingFools.com

 The identity of the original architects of the Pisa Tower is unknown (although the work is often attributed to Bonanno Pisano or Gherardo di Gherardo).

-Two other Pisa towers are leaning – most notably, the Church of St. Nicola bell tower and the bell tower at St. Michele dei Scalzi Church.
+Both the Cathedral in Pisa and the Baptistry are also sinking.
+In fact, two other Pisa towers are leaning.
+Most notably, the Church of St. Nicola bell tower and the bell tower at St. Michele dei Scalzi Church.

 View of the Square of Miracles, Pisa, Italy

-The Leaning Tower of Pisa is located within the dazzlingly beautiful Piazza dei Miracoli – along with several of other top attractions in Pisa, including the Cathedral in Pisa, the Baptistry and the Cemetery.
-Additionally, visitors will find an ornate fountain, sculptures and two museums on the square.
+The Leaning Tower of Pisa is located within the dazzlingly beautiful Piazza dei Miracoli.
+The area also has several other top attractions in Pisa, including the Cathedral, Baptistry and Cemetery.
+Additionally, visitors will find an ornate fountain, sculptures and two museums.
+The square – together with the buildings – are listed UNSECO World Heritage Sites.

 View of Piazza dei Miracoli, Pisa, Italy